 Management status: Progressing towards being well managed

-Whilst the vulnerability assessment conducted for this site suggests it may be achieving or moving towards its conservation objectives, directed site condition monitoring data is needed to improve our confidence in this assessment.
+Progress is ongoing with fisheries management options being developed.
+Whilst the vulnerability assessment conducted for this site suggests it may be achieving or moving towards its conservation objectives, directed site condition monitoring data are needed to improve our confidence in this assessment.